 - provides leadership and direction to the division groups and office bearers

 - guides and liaises with the division staff

-- provides advice to the Council on strategic issues and division matters
+- provides advice to the Board on strategic issues and division matters

 - provides a public voice for Engineers Australia within the division.

 Responsibilities are defined in the General Regulations 2016.